 These pieces are documents in that they are repetitions of the original doors, toeing the line between artifice and artifact.
 Their original construction is reenacted, as is the wear and tear and marks of use.
 Paper ephemera is duplicated using archival materials silk screened onto aluminum foil.
 The doors-cum-sculptures take on a persistent stance in the face of changing circumstance.
 The work presents the doors as freestanding, allowing the binary implications (in or out, locked or unlocked) to be circumnavigated as one views them in the round.
 Psychologically, the doors might stand for obstacles that, in this case, become objectified and pointed to, as they are seen from all sides.

-The majority of the doors come from closed establishments in Los Angeles, though some come from other cities like New York.
+The majority of the doors came from closed establishments in Los Angeles, though some come from other cities like New York.
 Documentation of the door from a single story building at 107 Norfolk Street–formerly home to Tonic nightclub from 1998-2007, on the Lower East Side of Manhattan–was discovered by the artist while researching the building that the Lisa Cooley Gallery had taken over for an exhibition wherein Connor participated.

 ABOUT THE ARTIST